rricharz/Tek4010/README.md

 Dave Ault using tek4010.

 ![scale model](scalemodel.jpg?raw=true "scale model of Tektronix 4010")

-All instructions can be found in [Manual.pdf](https://github.com/rricharz/Tek4010/blob/master/Manual.pdf) in the main Tek4010 directory.

 The storage tube emulator and the Tektronix 4010/4014 decoder were witten by Rene Richarz.
 The ARDS decoder was written by Lars Brinkhoff.
 He also provided some interesting historical documents and